Chicago Kidnapping Defense Lawyers

 This offense often happens in domestic situations, when a person wants to go, but the other party wants him or her to stay and “work things out” and then utilizes force or other means to prevent that person from going.

 Anyone who is facing a tense situation with a loved one and is tempted to so restrain him or her is strongly advised to avoid doing so, as it can land you in a penitentiary sentence of one to three years, regardless of the length of the unlawful detention.
 It is considered aggravated unlawful restraint if one commits the offense while using a deadly weapon and the punishment is then elevated to a Class 3 felony, punishable by two to five years.

-Speak to a Member of Our Experienced Chicago Team
+Speak to Our Chicago Kidnapping Defense Lawyers

 As stated, each of these offenses is a felony and they all carry serious and long-lasting consequences that will impact the rest of one’s life.
 If you, a family member, or a close friend has been charged with these or any criminal offenses, then you need the Chicago kidnapping defense attorneys at Mitchell S. Sexner & Associates LLC.

 Our Chicago kidnapping defense lawyers are experienced, seasoned practitioners that know the law and aggressively defend these kinds of cases in court.
 We offer an absolutely free, no-obligation, and completely confidential initial consultation so that we can discuss your case.
 You can be assured that you will be treated professionally and fairly.
 We have offices in Chicago and Arlington Heights and we can be reached 24 hours a day, seven days a week.
 Call us to schedule your appointment, and find out how the lawyers at Mitchell S. Sexner & Associates LLC can help you.
 Call (800) 996-4824 today.